-Konstantinos Tsakalidis (Kostikas) was born in Lendrakia, Drama, Greece in 1933.
-He was the third of seven children born to Ioannis and Olga, refugees from Trapezounta (Trabzon) of Pontus.
-From a young age he listened to his father and uncles singing and playing the Pontian Lyra at their family homes but also at the local café bars.
-At the age of 15, he was playing entire pieces of music from his homeland, appeared at Pontian theatrical presentations, weddings and also folkloric festivals.
-The people of Drama loved and admired him not only because he was young and played the lyra so well, but also because of his friendly and modest character, and his ability to impress them at the various functions he appeared at.
+Konstantinos (Kostikas) Tsakalidis is a well known Pontic lyra player and singer.
+He was born in 1922 in Dendrakia, Drama, Greece and was the third of seven children born to Ioannis and Olga, refugees from Trapezunda (today Trabzon).
+From a young age he listened to his father and uncles singing and playing the Pontic lyra and at the age of 15 he began playing entire musical pieces, appeared in Pontic theatrical presentations, weddings and also folk festivals.
+The people of Drama loved and admired him, not only because he was young and talented with the Pontic lyra, but also because of his friendly and modest character and his ability to impress them at the various functions.

-He did his National military duty in Veria where he also met Eleni, the woman he eventually went on to marry.
-Together they had 3 children, Athanasios, Olga and Ioanni (Pitikos).
+Tsakalidis did his national military duty in Veria where he also met Eleni, the woman he eventually married.
+Together they had 3 children; Athanasios, Olga and Ioanni (Pitikos).

-In 1965, a 3 day Pan-Pontian event is organised in Fillipous, Kavala where he wins his first instrumentalist music award for his ability to play the lyra.
-Not long after this, his first mini-album is released.
-With his maturity in the sphere of music now growing rapidly, he endeavours to leave a bigger mark on the Pontian music scene.
-The world now begins to speak of his traditional ‘table song' presentations more so than any other Pontian musician.
+In 1965, a 3 day Pan-Pontian event was organised in Fillipous, Kavala where he won his first instrumental music award for his ability to play the lyra.
+Not long after this, his first mini-album was released.
+With his maturity in the sphere of music growing, he began to leave a bigger mark on the Pontic music scene.
+The world now began to speak of his traditional ‘table song' presentations more so than any other Pontian musician.

-Having noticed that the Pontian youth were not interested in traditional styles of music, he decides to add other musical instruments, his own lyrics and also his own tunes and as a result he begins to captivate the general public.
+Having noticed that Pontic youth were not interested in traditional styles of music, he decided to add other musical instruments, his own lyrics and his own tunes to his music and as a result he began to captivate the public.

-In 1972 he moves to Athens and opens the first ever family oriented Pontian club on Platonas Street in Kallithea.
-He gradually creates a following of people from all walks of life, who visit his club to listen to his music but also to get to know him.
-Some of these people include musicians and actors, but also musicologists from abroad such as Leigh Cline, a guitarist/musicologist from Canada who spends an entire year with him, to listen and to better comprehend the style in which he plays traditional Pontian music.
-He then moves back to his home town where he releases an album with his own music style, which includes traditional Pontian music.
+In 1972 he moved to Athens and opened the first ever family oriented Pontic club on Platonas Street in Kallithea.
+He gradually created a following from all walks of life who visited the club not only to listen to his music but also to get to know him.
+Some of those people included musicians and actors and musicologists from abroad such as Leigh Cline, a guitarist/musicologist from Canada who spent an entire year with him to listen to him and to better comprehend the style in which he played traditional Pontic music.
+He then moved back to his home town where he released an album with his own music style, which included traditional Pontic music.

-He meets music composer Giannis Markopoulos and he plays in his orchestra in a film which stars famous actress Raquel Welch.
-In the following music season of 1975-76 he partners Nikos Xylouris and Mariza Koch at the music hall Aposperida in Sina Street.
-He appears in Theo Angelopoulos's film ‘Oi Kinigoi" where he has a small music and screen role.
-He then plays a small part in an album by Xristodoulou Xalari with the title ‘ Oi Drosoulites'.
+He met music composer Giannis Markopoulos and played in his orchestra in a film which starred famous actress Raquel Welch.
+In 1975-76 he partnered with Nikos Xylouris and Mariza Koch at the music hall Aposperida in Sina Street.
+He appeared in Theo Angelopoulos's film ‘Oi Kinigoi" where he had a small music and screen role.
+He then played a small part in an album by Christodoulou Chalari with the title ‘ Oi Drosoulites'.

-At the same time he creates his own personal albums.
-He meets music composer Naki Petridis and plays a part in a song interpreted by Haroula Lambraki.
-He also plays a part in an album by John Tikis.
+At the same time he created his own personal albums.
+He met music composer Naki Petridis and played a part in a song interpreted by Haroula Lambraki.
+He also played a part in an album by John Tikis.

-In 1977 he accomplishes his lifelong dream.
-At his own expense, he tours the whole of Greece playing Pontian as well as folk, island, Cretan and other types of music.
-Playing Cretan as well as Greek folk songs with his Pontian lyra, he captures the hearts of the Pontian people as well as the rest of Greece.
-This tour was his inspiration to later release an album with Pontian as well as other folk songs.
+In 1977 he accomplished his lifelong dream.
+At his own expense, he toured the whole of Greece playing Pontic as well as folk, island, Cretan and other types of music.
+Playing Cretan as well as Greek folk songs with his Pontic lyra, he captured the hearts of Pontic people as well as the rest of Greece.
+This tour was his inspiration to later release an album with Pontic as well as other folk songs.

 Some of his closest colleagues and friends included:

-Amongst the colleagues who admired him and whom he also admired, were: Lazos Terzas and Harry Klynn both of whom stood by him during difficult personal times.
+Among colleagues who admired him and who he also admired, were: Lazos Terzas and Harry Klynn both of whom stood by him during difficult personal times.

-On the following day, the Yugoslav media referred to Kosta Tsakalidis in the most flattering of ways.
-On the cover of an album, Mimis Plessas says that he had discovered the authentic music of Pontos and the beauty within Homer's myths, in the music of a very decent and simple musician.
-His daughter Yiouli Tsakalidou also performs alongside him in various songs, thrilling many audiences wherever they went.
+On the following day, the Yugoslav media referred to Tsakalidis in the most flattering of ways.
+On the cover of an album, Mimis Plessas said that he had discovered the authentic music of Pontos and the beauty within Homer's myths in the music of a very decent and simple musician.

-He organises concerts abroad and in so doing, helps Greek refugee organisations throughout the world.
+He also organised concerts abroad and in so doing, helped Greek refugee organisations.

-In 1980, he falls ill while on tour in Germany.
-His tour is cut short and he returns to Greece where his own personal battle begins.
-His battle lasts for two years and in the process he discovers a love from the general public, a love which softens the pain of his illness.
-Throughout this time, his family, relatives and also his friends constantly show their support by being by his side.
-His last wish was to be buried beside his father .
+In 1980, he fell ill while on tour in Germany.
+His tour was cut short and he returned to Greece where his personal battle began.
+The battle lasted for two years and in the process he discovered a love from the general public, a love which softened the pain of his illness.
+Throughout this time, his family, relatives and also friends constantly showed their support by being by his side.
+His last wish was to be buried beside his father.
 His last words were:

 ‘I leave.
 Goodbye my noble people'